 Normally, I don’t plan on reviewing hotels in Small Town USA.
 After all, if you’ve seen one Hampton Inn, you’ve seen them all, right?
 I will, however, make occasional exceptions for hotels I consider especially good values.
 After all, road trippers need quality places to stay.
 One such exception: the Magnolia Bluffs Casino Hotel in Natchez, Mississippi.
 We just needed a place to stay for a night on our way home, but ended up very pleasantly surprised with our visit.

-We booked our room via Priceline and paid $93, which included a $10 casino credit.
+We booked our room via Priceline and paid $93, which included a $10 casino credit in the room with the deposit via phone games.
 Unfortunately, I didn’t have time to actually visit the casino.
 I probably saved myself a lot more than $10 by staying away, though.
 The rate beat the Hampton Inn next door by about $15.

 Magnolia Bluffs Casino Hotel